-Over the past two years, we continued to engage in conversations about the nature of curriculum models and how they can be used to create rigorous learning opportunities for students.
+Over the last four years, we continued to engage in conversations about the nature of curriculum models and how they can be used to create rigorous learning opportunities for students.
 As before, these conversations ultimately led us to two additional projects.
 The first was to create an updated version of the original publication.
-This second edition was completed in spring 2008, and is called, The Parallel Curriculum: A Design to Develop Leaner Potential and Challenge Advanced Learners (Tomlinson, et al., 2008).
+This second edition of PCM was completed in spring, 2008, and is called The Parallel Curriculum: A Design to Develop Leaner Potential and Challenge Advanced Learners.
 The second edition extends our understanding of how this framework for curriculum development can be used to create, revise, or adapt curriculum to the needs of all students.
-In addition, it explores the concept of Ascending Intellectual Demand for all learners in today's heterogeneous classrooms.
+In addition, it explores the concept of ascending intellectual demand for all learners in today's heterogeneous classrooms.

-The second project was the creation of a series of curriculum units, based on PCM, that could be used by practitioners.
-To address the varying needs of teachers across the K-12 grade span-as well as different content areas-we decided to create a series of five publications.
+The second project was the creation of a series of curriculum units, based on PCM, for practitioners' use.
+To address the varying needs of teachers spanning Grades K-12-as well as different content areas-we decided to create a series of five publications.
 The first publication is dedicated to the elementary grades, K-5.
 It features lessons and curriculum units that have been designed to address the needs of primary and elementary learners.

-The other four publications span the secondary grades, 6-12.
-Each of the four publications focuses on a different content area: English/Language Arts, Social Studies/History, Science, and Mathematics.
+The last four publications span the secondary grades, Grades 6-12.
+Each of the four publications focuses on a different content area: English/language arts, social studies/history, science, and mathematics.
 It is our hope that the lessons in each not only underscore important and discipline-specific content, but also illuminate the four parallels in unique and enduring ways.